LiorVainer/4rest/README.md

 <br />

-🎨 <strong>Custom Services</strong> with option to add additional methods extending out CRUD methods that comes built in with the service
+🎨 <strong>Extended Services</strong> with option to add additional methods extending out CRUD methods that comes built in with the base service you create

 🧱 <strong>Services Built</strong> on fully configurable [`axios`](https://www.npmjs.com/package/axios) Instance

-⚙️ <strong>Convenient Configuration</strong> with custom routes, request configuration, and payload data (body property of request) key custom define
+⚙️ <strong>Convenient Configuration</strong> with custom routes, request configuration, and payload data (body property of request) key custom define. all of that configuration is per service or can be set globally on fetching instance as well

-🛡️ <strong>Type Safe</strong> API fetching requests, payloads, and responses
+🛡️ <strong>Data Type Validation</strong> - API fetching requests, payloads and responses data validation with [`zod`](https://www.npmjs.com/package/zod) schemas

 🧪 <strong>Test Proof</strong> - _4rest_ has 100% test coverage